Let’s look back at the last 20 years of Google Shopping.

 - How Froogle evolved into Google Shopping

-- How these changes can affect your company
+- How the latest changes can affect your brand

 How Google Shopping began

 Google Shopping first launched under a completely different name: Froogle.
 Craig Nevill-Manning founded the platform in 2002.